turnerlabs/argo-lyte/README.md

 ### Read thru group files and compare the groups to the groups in leveldb to see if a new group was added or removed

 ### Things still to resolve
-1. Dealing with users changing keys
+1. Dealing with users changing keys(a few more tests to verify)

 ### Supported Operating Systems
 1. Ubuntu 14.04